axhxrx/axhxrx-megarepo-jsr-deno-bun-node-hootenanny/README.md

 ## Change log

+### miscellany

+- "deno.disablePaths" settings do not support globs, so to avoid Deno language server annoyingess, we must specify every single incompatible file individually (e.g. "libs/ts/detect-runtime/tests.bun.spec.ts") — obvious candidate for automation

+- add a hackneyed initial draft of "check JSR metadata and publish only if local version higher" feature in the GHA automation

 ### 3️⃣ lib 3: `@axhxrx/detect-runtime`

 Next, add a junk lib that imports the first two.
 This one will also import `left-pad`, of NPM fame. 😉 That's my test for "can use old NPM package".